In a few seconds, you’re going to see a popup appear on the bottom right of your screen.

 So while I would still suggest you look for some HelloBar alternatives if the price is off-putting to you;

-I would highly suggest you at least (first) try the free Hellobar membership to see how it works and how you can put it to good use.
+I would highly suggest you try the free Hellobar membership first to see how it works and how you can put it to good use.

 Overall, I give the HelloBar a thumbs up and a solid 4.5/5 rating.

-- I have managed to build quite the thriving email list with it so I’m currently very happy with it.
+- I have managed to build quite the thriving email list, so I’m currently very happy with it.

 If you’d like to see it in action, you can see the HelloBar tool in action on the HelloBar website.